 - Air Drying

-Tie cilantro stems in small bunches and hang upside-down in a dry, well-ventilated area away from direct sunlight. - Oven Drying
+Tie cilantro stems in small bunches & hang upside-down in a dry, well-ventilated area away from direct sunlight. - Oven Drying

-Spread leaves on a baking sheet and dry at the lowest oven setting (around 170°F / 75°C) for 1-2 hours, checking frequently. - Dehydrator
+Spread leaves on a baking sheet & dry at the lowest oven setting (around 170°F / 75°C) for 1-2 hours, checking frequently. - Dehydrator

 Use a food dehydrator for best results.
 Dry until leaves crumble easily.